n8willis/opentype-shaping-documents/opentype-shaping-indic-general.md

   - immediately before the first subjoined (below-base) consonant, in the ordering position `POS_BEFORE_SUBJOINED`.

-  - immediately after the base consonant, in the ordering position `POS_AFTER_MAIN`.
+  - immediately after the base consonant or syllable base, in the ordering position `POS_AFTER_MAIN`.

   - immediately after the last subjoined (below-base) consonant, in the ordering position `POS_AFTER_SUBJOINED`.